tavaresrodrigo/kubeadm-cluster/README.md

 Run 'kubectl get nodes' on the control-plane to see this node join the cluster.
 ```

-4 -  On the master node run the command to get the nodes to confirme whether the cluster is working properly.
+4 -  On the master node, run the command to get the nodes to confirm whether the cluster is working properly.

 ```bash
 $ kubectl get nodes